Last Updated: October 2, 2024

 Other options include being taxed as a C corporation (the default form of corporation) or S corporation.
 Each tax structure has its advantages and disadvantages.

-C corporations have the most possible tax deductions and advantages for certain LLCs (especially larger, more profitable ones), which is sometimes enough to offset the disadvantage of double taxation.
+What is a C corporation? have the most possible tax deductions and advantages for certain LLCs (especially larger, more profitable ones), which is sometimes enough to offset the disadvantage of double taxation.
 Double taxation refers to the fact that profits are taxed twice, at the business level and again at the individual level.

-S corporations have pass-through taxation like LLCs, but they have the potential to reduce the amount the members pay in self-employment tax (Social Security and Medicare).
+S corporations (please see our What is an S Corp? page) have pass-through taxation like LLCs, but they have the potential to reduce the amount the members pay in self-employment tax (Social Security and Medicare).

 The right tax structure to form an LLC in Delaware depends on your specific situation and goals.
 It’s best to talk to a qualified accounting professional to understand all your options and choose the right tax structure for your LLC.